X

 Gathering these data points to create content that represents the consumer and highlights their interests can be a challenge.
 Fortunately, with the help of quality data enrichment solutions, the process becomes much more achievable.

-While the data categories above define some information DMPs can collect, the specific behaviors that reveal this information aren’t necessarily evident from the data types themselves.
-To create valuable material, DMPs must monitor a range of web activities and record the relevant information for advertisers to use to their advantage.
+While the data categories above define some information DCPs can collect, the specific behaviors that reveal this information aren’t necessarily evident from the data types themselves.
+To create valuable material, DCPs must monitor a range of web activities and record the relevant information for advertisers to use to their advantage.

-What Types of Consumer Behaviors Do Behavioral Targeting Companies and DMPs Track?
+What Types of Consumer Behaviors Do Behavioral Targeting Companies and DCPs Track?

-Companies that specialize in behavioral marketing by implementing the full potential of DMPs must pay constant attention to their audiences.
-As users perform specific actions online, such as completing a web search, DMPs record that information to continue the conversation with the consumer through ads.
+Companies that specialize in behavioral marketing by implementing the full potential of DCPs must pay constant attention to their audiences.
+As users perform specific actions online, such as completing a web search, DCPs record that information to continue the conversation with the consumer through ads.

 Behavioral targeting is why, for example, someone may browse through different products on an online storefront without finalizing a purchase.
 Then, in the following days or weeks, this consumer will begin seeing ads for that particular website all over their feeds as they navigate the web, a reminder of their expressed interest.

 Which actions set these kinds of processes in motion?
-A few of the behaviors DMPs focus on include:
+A few of the behaviors DCPs focus on include:

 • Clicked Ads and Links: One of the best ways to determine what sorts of language and advertising grab a particular user’s attention is by monitoring the links they click on.
 Clicking habits reveal a user’s objectives when navigating the web, the kinds of products they are looking for and the types of messages that draw them in.
-Some users may prefer to casually surf and remain entertained, while others strategically click through pages to meet their needs.
-Identifying these differences in behavior helps DMP owners create more effective campaigns.
+A potential customer may prefer to casually surf and remain entertained, while others strategically click through pages to meet their needs.
+Identifying these differences in behavior helps DCP users create a more effective ad campaign.

 web searches reveal which online users are on a mission to fulfill a particular need and what kind of assistance they may be searching for